-Netherlands: SASS 325 / 575 – Social Justice: Health and Violence Prevention
+SASS 325/575 Social Justice: Health and Violence Prevention

-On Monday, four lectures from Dutch experts at Vrije Universiteit (Free University) in Amsterdam will focus on Dutch tolerance, euthanasia, substance use and abuse, and sex work (prostitution).
+Sample Itinerary: On Monday four lectures from Dutch experts at Vrije Universiteit (Free University) in Amsterdam will focus on Dutch tolerance, euthanasia, substance use and abuse, and sex work (prostitution).

 Tuesday has often been the day for a visit to a famous coffee shop, Dampkring, where the manager of the shop will talk about how the Dutch have created laws to allow the use of soft drugs in coffee shops consistent with their philosophy of “harm reduction.”
 Although the coffee shop will not be open for business while we are there, you will learn about the history of the harm reduction approach to soft drugs, see the drugs they have for sale and hear about how some of their attitudes are now moving away from such tolerance.